aveco-automation/html-template-builder/README.md

 Installation
 ------------

-To run the software from source, Python 3.6 must be installed.
+To run the software from source, Python 3.6 or higher must be installed.
 You also need pip to install third-party libraries.

 ### Linux